 Depression is measured 24 hours after ketamine is administered

-The last two criteria are the most subjective, and relate to the specific question being asked of the data.
-For this reason, each will be briefly discussed.

-Using only studies that use the MADRS is a matter of convenience; this is the metric used by the vast majority of trials concerning depression, anddepression and having a uniform metric in our meta-analysis simplifies things immensely.
-In addition, this criterion only eliminates one study that would otherwise be included (eliminated study;
+Using only studies that use the MADRS is a matter of convenience; this is the metric used by the vast majority of trials concerning depression and having a uniform metric in our meta-analysis simplifies things immensely.
+In addition, this criterion only eliminates one study that would otherwise be included (eliminated study; Fava et al. 2018).

 Using only studies that have a measurement 24 hours after ketamine administration relates to the question being investigated.
-We are primarily interested in whether ketamine could be beneficial for patients who require immediate relief from their depressive episode, andepisode and cannot wait for the slower effects of traditional treatments or therapies.
+We are primarily interested in whether ketamine could be beneficial for patients who require immediate relief from their depressive episode and cannot wait for the slower effects of traditional treatments or therapies.
 The trials reviewed contained measurements ranging from hourly to weekly, but 24 hours suits our research question and was a commonly measured time point.
 When these selection criteria were applied to the 20 articles found in the online search, all but 7 were filtered out.
 The 7 remaining articles were clinical trials conforming to the selection criteria outlined above, the key features of which are summarised in Appendix A.

-Methods 2: Data extraction

 In order to pool the data from the different trials to calculate an overall effect, the results of each individual trial must be standardised.
 This was done by collecting the sample sizes and means for the control and experimental groups in each study and using these data to calculate a standardised effect size (Cohen’s D) for each trial.
 Two trials included in this meta-analysis (Singh et al. 2016, and Daly et al. 2018) contained multiple experimental groups, each with different doses of ketamine.
 These are included as levels within the meta-analysis.
 Cohen’s D for each experimental group is included in the table in Appendix A.

 Statistical analyses